Motion to dismiss granted, no service on AG's office.

 In opposition to defendant's motion to dismiss, claimant submits proof of a mailing sent certified mail, return receipt requested on October 31, 2008 and received by the Office of the Attorney General in New York City on November 3, 2008 (Claimant's Ex.
 C) and proof of a subsequent mailing sent certified mail, return receipt requested and received by the Attorney General's Office in Poughkeepsie on June 8, 2009 (Claimant's Ex.
 E).

-Upon review of the papers submitted on the motion, the Court directed the parties to appear for oral argument and a traverse hearing regarding Claim No. 115744.
+Upon review of the papers submitted on this motion, the Court directed the parties to appear for oral argument and a traverse hearing regarding Claim No. 115745.(4) Claimant failed to appear.(5) She did not contact the Court or request an adjournment.

 Court of Claims Act §11 mandates that any party seeking to commence an action against the State must file the claim with the Clerk of the Court and serve a copy of the claim upon the Attorney General.
 The Court of Appeals has held that these statutory requirements must be strictly construed and that both filing and service must occur within the applicable limitations period as a pre-condition of a suit against the State (see Dreger v New York State Thruway Auth., 81 NY2d 721, 724).
 The statute further provides that service by mail upon the Attorney General must be sent certified, return receipt requested and that "[s]ervice * * * upon the attorney general shall not be complete until the claim * * * is received in the office of the attorney general" (Court of Claims Act §11).
 Where claimant has failed to meet the statutory prerequisites, the claim must be dismissed for lack of subject matter jurisdiction (see Kolnacki v State of New York, 8 NY3d 277, 281 ["(t)he failure to satisfy any of the (statutory) conditions is a jurisdictional defect"]; Finnerty v New York State Thruway Auth., 75 NY2d 721, 723; Rodriguez v State of New York, 307 AD2d 657; Welch v State of New York, 286 AD2d 496, 497-498).

-Accordingly, defendant's motion to dismiss Claim No. 115744 is GRANTED.
+Accordingly, defendant's motion is GRANTED and Claim No. 115745(6) is hereby dismissed.

 January 13, 2010